 “Ezra Pound’s Ragbag: The Cantos as Cento”, in Cento-Texts in the Making: Aesthetics and Poetics of Cento-Techniques from Homer to Zong! ed.
-Manuel Baumbach (Trier, 2021, forthcoming).
+Manuel Baumbach (Trier, 2022).

 “Poem as Inscription: Ezra Pound to Ian Hamilton Finlay”, Fleshing Out Words, University of Warwick, March 2019

 “Tin Wreaths and Broken Statues: Ezra Pound and the Commemorative Text”, Remembering Conflict from

 Ancient Greece to the Great War, UCL, June 2015.